Autognorics/autognorics.github.io/README.md

 ## Welcome to My Autognorics GitHub Wiki Pages

 Autognorics is the science of creating engineered life forms, things, machines, or systems.
-It was conceptualized by revisionist Lawsin in 1988 who wanted to shape up the framework of artificial intelligence and machine learning by introducing a new paradigm known as Aneural Autognorics.
+It was conceptualized by revisionist Lawsin in 1988 who wanted to shape up the framework of artificial intelligence and machine learning by introducing a new paradigm known as the Theory of M.I.N.D. or the Autognorics Aneural System.
 In this new paragon of creating synthetic life-forms, called Gnorics or ELFS, IOs and EIs are the fundamentals units.

 SELFS or the Systems of Engineered Life-forms, technically named Autognorization, is a structured system, process, or approach where intuitive objects, embedded inscriptions, and the inverse-reverse dimetrix are incorporated together in the creation of a living machine or system that embodies the six signatures of life, namely: the mechanization of aliveness, the sensation of awareness, the codification of consciousness, the intuitiveness of logic, the neuralness of knowledge, and the experience of living.